 It succeeded with a simple premise: Two couples would trade houses, each helping an interior designer redecorate a room in the swapped home.
 They had just 48 hours and a $1000 budget.
 Then, the new room would be revealed to the homeowners.
 Some jumped with joy, others cried loudly offscreen.
-Now, all that drama is set to return sometime in 2018.
-But before Ty Pennington (presumably) dusts off his toolbelt, here are 10 fast facts about the original series.
+Now, all that drama is set to return this weekend.
+But before Ty Pennington dusts off his toolbelt, here are 10 fast facts about the original series.

 1. IT WAS BASED ON A BBC SHOW.

 Trading Spaces shook up both TLC and reality television when it premiered on October 13, 2000.
 But its concept wasn’t all that revolutionary.
 It was actually borrowed from the BBC show Changing Rooms, which ran from 1996 through 2004.
 On Changing Rooms, two couples also swapped homes to complete a quick interior redesign.
 There was even a breakout carpenter.
 Ty Pennington’s UK equivalent was “Handy” Andy Kane, who went on to record a super cheesy cover of “If I Had a Hammer.”

 2. PAIGE DAVIS WAS NOT THE FIRST HOST.

 Although she’s probably the person most associated with Trading Spaces, Paige Davis was not the show’s original host.
 Alex McLeod hosted the first 40 episodes and earned a Daytime Emmy for her work.
 But she quit the DIY series to pursue other projects, including Joe Millionaire.